MasrulSakib/ReCarNation-react-client/README.md

 ReCarNation is a car resale website where users can buy and sell cars.
 The platform supports three types of users: Admin, Buyer, and Seller.
 This repository contains the codebase for the frontend and ReCarNation-react-server for backend of the ReCarNation website.

 # Admin Login
--username: Admin
+- username: Admin
--admin email: Admin@admin.com
+- admin email: Admin@admin.com
--admin Password: Admin222@@
+- admin Password: Admin222@@

 ## Table of Contents
 - [Features](#features)